jfriedlein/history_hsv-manager_LS-Dyna/README.md

 ```fortran
   call hsv_set_X(X,'X',hsv) ! put the value of X as 'X' into the history
 ```
+Currently, you need to specify hsv_set_X as hsv_set_scalar or hsv_set_symTen2 etc., so that the hsv-manager knows what and how to save it.
+For instance, a second order tensor (3x3 entries) can be reduced to 6 independent components if it is defined as symmetric.

 ## GET
 To get a value from the history call the function
 ```fortran
   X = hsv_get_X('X', hsv) ! get me the value of 'X' from the history
 ```
+hsv_get_X needs to be again specified as _scalar or _symTen2, etc.

 ## INIT
 To use the different hsv-variants, you need to initialise the hsv.
 This must be done before any value can be extracted or saved into hsv.
 For this call,